Putting It All Together (Technically)

 Generating SEO Friendly URLs

-Going beyond the in-built features of the Panl configuration, generating URLs - especially those with a passthrough parameter requires.
+Going beyond the in-built features of the Panl configuration, to generate URLs - especially those with a passthrough parameter may require additional application integration.

-You could either go to the datasource (e.g. a database) and build the URLs programmatically, or let Panl generate all of the URL paths and, or a combination of both.
+You could either go to the datasource (e.g. a database) and build the URLs programmatically, or let Panl generate all URL paths, and/or a combination of both.

 Data Dependencies